Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Card Issuers that Commonly Use Equifax for Approval

-Although no credit card issuer will use Equifax data reliably for every application, many issuers will tend to use the same bureau for similar applications, such as for the same credit card product.
-Along those lines, the credit cards on our lists below are reported to frequently use Equifax credit reports for approval.
+While no credit card issuer consistently uses Equifax data for every application, many issuers tend to stick with the same bureau for similar applications, like for the same credit card product.
+That’s why the credit cards listed below are known to frequently use Equifax credit reports for approval.

 Remember that this is by no means a guarantee that an application for one of these cards will result in an Equifax credit inquiry.
 Issuers may pull Equifax data — or they may use Experian or TransUnion.
 Or they could use any combination of the three.
 Be cognizant when you apply.